The-Learner-art/Analysis-of-DDoS-Attack-on-Vehicular-Networks/README.md

 # Analysis of DDoS Attack on Connected Autonomous Vehicular Network

 ## Overview
-This project simulates a Distributed Denial of Service (DDoS) attack on Connected Autonomous Vehicles (CAVs) using the **SUMO (Simulation of Urban MObility)** simulator and Python's **TraCI** library.
+This project analysis a Distributed Denial of Service (DDoS) attack on Connected Autonomous Vehicles (CAVs) using the **SUMO (Simulation of Urban MObility)** simulator and Python's **TraCI** library.
 The primary objective is to analyze the impact of a DDoS attack on vehicular networks and visualize the results through graphs.

 ## Features
 - Integration of Python with SUMO using TraCI.
-- Simulation of a DDoS attack by sending malicious packets to vehicles.
+- Analysis of a DDoS attack by sending malicious packets to vehicles.
 - Logging of active vehicle count and packet load at each simulation step.
 - Visualization of the simulation results using Matplotlib.